nosas/blog/keras_tuner_tensorboard/article.md

 #### Search space considerations

-Selecting the correct methods and values for the search space is critical to the success of the tuning process.
+Selecting the correct search space methods and values is critical to the success of the tuning process.
 We do not want such a large search space that the tuner takes too much time and resources.
-However, we also do not want such a small search space that the tuner does not find any optimal hyperparameters.
+We also do not want such a small search space that the tuner does not find any optimal hyperparameters.

 Rather, we must consider meaningful values for each hyperparameter.
 This is where intuition, experimentation, and domain expertise come in to help us define the search space.

 For my model, I knew that the number of convolutional filters should remain low (4 to 16).
 This choice was made in part because I wanted to avoid overfitting to the validation data during training.
-However, I also knew from experience that the more filters I have, the lower my model's generalization performance.
+I also knew from experience that the more filters I have, the lower my model's generalization performance.

-Furthermore, I selected two MaxPooling2D layers for each block because I knew the main differentiation between classes is the Cog's suit color.
+Furthermore, I stacked two MaxPooling2D layers for each block because I knew the main differentiation between classes is the Cog's suit color.
+My intuition says that more pooling is better in the case of classifying entities based on color rather than finer details, such as eye color or suit design.

-My intuition says that more pooling is better, but I'm putting it to the test by defining a search space that also evaluates only a single MaxPooling2D layer.
+I'm putting my intuition to the test by defining a search space capable of evaluating a model's performance with either a single MaxPooling2D layer or stacked MaxPooling2D layers.
 This is how domain expertise – knowing your data's characteristics – helps us define meaningful search spaces.

 ### Create a tuner object